heleusbrands/lstm-tools/README.md

 - **Feature**: A float subclass that represents a single data point with a name attribute.
 Features can store operations for later execution and integrate with the rest of the LSTM Tools ecosystem.

+- **FeatureSample**: A 1D array of Feature objects that represents a time series of a single variable (e.g., price over time).
+It provides methods for statistical calculations (mean, std, etc.) and allows for custom compression functions to be registered and applied.

 - **TimeFrame**: A 1D array of Feature objects that represents a snapshot of multiple variables at a specific point in time (e.g., price, volume, indicator values at timestamp X).
 It provides attribute-based access to named features.

 - **Sample**: A 2D array of TimeFrame objects that represents a sequence of multi-variable observations over time.
 It provides powerful windowing capabilities and feature-specific operations.

 - **Chronicle**: A 3D array of windowed Sample objects, designed for working with batches of windowed data.
 Ideal for compressing Sample windows down to TimeFrame objects, or preparing data for machine learning models in a format ready for LSTM networks.

-- **FeatureSample**: A 1D array of Feature objects that represents a time series of a single variable (e.g., price over time).
-It provides methods for statistical calculations (mean, std, etc.) and allows for custom compression functions to be registered and applied.

-- **FeatureChronicle**: A 2D array of a windowed feature, representing multiple (windowed) time series of a single variable (e.g., price over 60 minute windows).
-It provides easy methods/properties for statistical calculations on the windows contained within it, and is obtained most frequently by accessing a feature through a Chronicle class instance.

 ## Quick Start